TotallyMonica/3ds-eshop-preservation/README.md

-# 3ds-eshop-preservation
+# 3ds Eshop Preservation
-Preserving the 3DS Eshop
+## Preserving the 3DS Eshop
+## Could also be used for collecting purposes